 Here is a list of quotes on the topic of religion and science showing how the two can work together.
 Note, it is not my intent to claim that religion and science are necessarily compatible in all ways (certain forms of of religion and science certainly are not).
 Nor is it my goal to show that religion or science are false.
 But it is my intent to show that certain formulations of science and religion can find harmony and be mutually beneficial.
+Science and religion are opposed the same way our thumb and fingers are opposed.
+They work orthogonally in important ways, but their power is when they can be used together to grasp something that neither could on their own.

 I will update this page as I run across more quotes.
 The quotes are more geared towards a Mormon perspective, but are not exclusively Mormon.